Everybody wants to be happy

 So perhaps we can all agree that it would be better to be happy than not.
 But then, a question springs to mind:

 What does it mean to be happy?

-Happiness is sometimes defined as a state of mental well-being characterized by positive emotions which can vary between contentment and joy.
+Happiness is sometimes defined as a state of mental well-being characterised by positive emotions which can vary between contentment and joy.
 Another way to understand happiness is in terms of a way of life, rather than an emotion.
 It is hard to pin the concept down because happiness means different things to different people.
 Sometimes we are happy because we are confronted with unexpected positive events.
 Other times we are happy because we feel accepted and loved by others.

-Some psychologists have attempted to explain happiness: Seligman, for example, though humans are most happy when they experience Pleasure (such as good food, warm baths etc) , Engagement (also called ‘flow’ which is feeling absorbed in an enjoyable yet challenging activity) Relationships, Meaning ( a sense of belonging to or a quest for something bigger than themselves) and Accomplishments (having realized tangible goals)
+Some psychologists have attempted to explain happiness: Seligman, for example, though humans are most happy when they experience Pleasure (such as good food, warm baths etc) , Engagement (also called 'flow' which is feeling absorbed in an enjoyable yet challenging activity) Relationships, Meaning ( a sense of belonging to or a quest for something bigger than themselves) and Accomplishments (having realised tangible goals)